hetslop/hetslop/README.md

 "you're overreacting" is a 22 year old streaming porn to 16 year old they know since they were 13 an overreaction lmao. i want to ask you how it feels like being groomed

-dni: nuzi fans. canon doesn’t matter to me, uzi is a high schooler and n reads much older (pod arrived when uzi was born, disassembly drones are clearly pre-existing), so the age gap makes me uncomfortable.

 dni if you do nsfw of teen characters either! even they're legal age like 18 or 19, they're still transitioning to adulthood.

 don’t use “mental age” arguments to justify it